Musician Training Programs and Education Requirements

 Workshops and Seminars

-The American Federation of Musicians holds conferences and workshop for all types of musicians.
+The American Federation of Musicians (AFM) holds conferences and workshop for all types of musicians.
 The AFM has chapters in several states, cities and regions of the country and those provide various training and networking opportunities for members.
-These conferences typically have guest speakers, musical guests and informational sessions for beginning and advanced musicians.
+These conferences typically have guest speakers and musicians, as well as information sessions for beginning and advanced professionals.
 The AFM also collaborates with smaller organizations to set up pensions and funds for musicians.

 Career opportunities often increase as musicians become gain more experience and notice.
 Organizations like the AFM, the Freelance Musicians' Association (FMA) and the Recording Musicians Association offer resources and information on the music industry, entertainment promotion and marketing, copyright issues and unions for musicians.
 Each organization offers newsletters and contact information for a variety of essential musical resources.

 - Recently Updated

 Learn about a career as a jazz musician.
 Research the job duties and education requirements to make an informed decision about...